 Nestled in the folds of Northern France, deep in the French flanders, Lille – or Rijsel as it’s known in Flemish – is a city that whilst incredibly beautiful, has tended to be overlooked as an alternative European city break.
 Perhaps lacking the heat of Marseille, or the grand restaurants of Bordeaux, Lille often flies under the tourism radar.
 Stepping into the city’s ‘Grand Place’ one warm July evening, our first question was: why?

-A French city with a uniquely Flemish twist, Lille is one of our favourite alternative European city breaks.
+A French city with a uniquely Flemish twist, Lille is one of our favourite unusual weekend breaks.
 With 36% of its 22,000 population under the age of 25, the city is a blend of historic and majestic buildings, and exceptional restaurants and bars.
-Furthermore, with Eurostar offering journeys from London to Lille for just £29, it’s also an incredibly affordable and convenient place to visit.
+Furthermore, with Eurostar offering journeys from London to Lille for just £29, it also makes for an incredibly affordable unusual weekend trip.

 Arriving in the city, the first thing we noticed was the towering architecture surrounding us.
 A mix of Flemish and medieval design, Lille overflows with buildings painted vibrant yellows and mellow blues.
 Adorned with turrets and golden arches, it is a city still basking in a former golden age.
 The city’s much loved Vielle Bourse offers a glimpse of this bygone past.
 Visit here to discover a daily book market, crowds of avid chess players and evening Tango classes.